How are motorway services named?

 Each individual brand will want to refer to their branch by a name that is unique to their business.
 This means one particular service area may be promoted under several different names.
 In particular, petrol stations that have been there a long time may still use the name of a local landmark that is no longer relevant, while hotels will want to use the name of a major landmark.

-Locals to the area may prefer to use a local nickname, and if you're looking through the history then there is another name to look out for: during development services are often known by the farm on which it is going to be built on.
+Locals to the area may prefer to use a local nickname, and if you're looking through the history then there is another name to look out for: during development, service areas are often known by the farm on which it is going to be built on.

-Naming after a major city can cause complications when new services open.
-There are at least three services which want to be known as Doncaster, while Welcome Break's Peartree is closer to Oxford than their own Oxford.
+Naming after a major city can cause complications when new service areas open.
+There are at least three services which want to be known as Doncaster, while Welcome Break's Peartree is closer to Oxford than their own Oxford services.
 Signed service areas will try to make each name unique, while each individual operator will want to avoid any duplication within their own estate.

-In 2012, the List Sign was changed to use service area names rather than operator names.
+In 2012, the Remote Distance Sign was changed to use service area names rather than operator names.
 This can cause confusion when names of far-away cities are used.

 When a service station has two buildings on either side of the road, most staff know the buildings by where they are, not where the road goes.
 Thus Frankley northbound is known internally as "Frankley West" because it is to the west of the M5, even though the road is going north.